RoryMCDev/RoryOnMap/README.md

 ## Quick guide

-- Ensure that you have a free slot in your inventory, as ImageOnMap will give you a map.
+- Ensure that you have a free slot in your inventory, as RoryOnMap will give you a map.
 - Type `/tomap URL`, where URL is a link to the picture you want to render (see the section below).
 - Enjoy your picture!
 You can place it in an item frame to make a nice poster if you want.